mike-yuhang-wu/mike-yuhang-wu.github.io/essays/project-one-diamond-matrix.md

 ## Overview

-The Manoa campus is filled with beautiful and interesting places, but many students miss them because their classes take place within a small area of campus.
+The Mānoa campus is filled with beautiful and interesting places, but many students miss them because their classes take place within a small area of campus.

 <style>
     .image-gallery {